DarioRugg/ADM-HW4/README.md

-"hashing_lib.py" contains the codes for question 1, "sorting_lib.py" contains the codes for question 2, "clustering_lib.py" contains the codes for question 3, Answer for the question 4 is in the "main.ipynb" file.
+"hashing_lib.py" contains the codes for question 1, "sorting_lib.py" contains the codes for question 2, "clustering_lib.py" contains the codes for question 3, Answer for the question 4 is in the "main.ipynb" file, "bonus_lib.py" contains the bonus question's codes